BlokasLabs/pimidi-docs/docs/pimidipy.md

 28:1 pimidi0 pimidi-b <PortDirection.BOTH: 3>
 ```

+Listing of ports is optional, as `pimidipy` provides a mechanism for getting default ports and overriding the ports without having to hardcode the port names in your script, see below sections for more on this.

 #### ALSA Sequencer MIDI Port Names

 ALSA Sequencer MIDI Port Names are made up of two parts - the Client Name/ID and the Port Name/ID separated by a colon (:).